By Nico Evers

 Webinars—Following the success of our first webinar, we decided to offer webinars that continue the conversation with our members with country-specific themes.
 We are now holding weekly webinars with university panellists from Canada, the Netherlands, the US, UK, with more in development.
 The series provides updates on admissions and recruitment strategies in these countries and there will be plenty of time for Q&A. Our school and university members can find all upcoming webinars and latest recordings in the CIS Community portal > KnowledgeBase > Webinars.

 Resources—Of course, we are carefully monitoring what is going on in the world and are in close touch with the members of our community, partners and other stakeholders.
-Find the information and emerging resources that we are collecting here, including a section on connecting schools and universities, members can also find them all in the CIS Community portal.
+Members can find the information and emerging resources that we are collecting on our CIS Community portal.

 Sharing information from across the CIS community—We have asked primary contacts at our member institutions to share updates, concerns and ideas regarding travel plans for recruitment and professional development via the information gathering tool that we have created and is already providing very useful data.
 Members can find a link to the reports on the CIS Community portal homepages (our member institution’s primary contact will have received a link via email).
 We feel it is very important for all our members to know what colleagues around the world are doing and for us at CIS to use their information to better support our membership and adjust our services as necessary.